whatsupmailbox/whatsupmailbox.github.io/_posts/2016-06-07-Oui-Please-Vol-2-2-Joie-De-Vivre-Subscription-Box-Review-Coupon.md

 One of my favorite things to receive in my [OuiPlease](https://ouipleasebox.com){:target="_blank"} boxes are their jewelry items.
 I get to discover new and amazing jewelry brands from France that I would never have known otherwise.

 This bracelet is stretchable as well as adjustable.
-It also incorporates Swarovski crystals, yay, more dazzle!
+It also incorporates Swarovski crystals.
+Yay, more dazzle!

 ![Oui Please Vol. 2.2 Box](http://whatsupmailbox.com/images/OuiPleaseVol22June2016LesInterchangeablesFineRockBraceletBlue4.jpg)